 Make sure that you are ready to answer basic questions such as, “Why do you want to study medicine?” or “What qualities do you have which will make you a good doctor?”

 On the day of the interview, be confident.
 If you have reached the interview stage, the probability of getting an offer has vastly increased.
 Remember, the key is to communicate clearly.
 This is not limited to verbal communication but extends to your body language and listening skills as well, so make sure you are dressed professionally and are attentive and engaging.
 If you are confused about what to do for a particular question, ask for clarification – don’t waste time trying to decipher what the interviewer wants.
-Some of the questions do not have a right answer; the interviewer is evaluating your thought process, so make sure you articulate your answer in a concise manner.
+Some of the questions do not have a right answer; the interviewer is evaluating your thought process, so make sure you concisely articulate your answer.

 Remember, these questions aren’t there to trick you or mislead you, so stay calm, be yourself and most importantly be honest; avoid panicking if you cannot answer one of the questions as there are other chances to showcase your skills.
 This process gives every student a fair opportunity to succeed in the interview process, so start preparing now.